MGranbohm/delta/public/docs/source/.compare.md

 <!-- START_d81278cd36a9922790e42cb9cdc8ff62 -->
 ## Get all messages

-Returns a json array with all messages and the corresponding watsonResponse mood change and the general mood at requests point in time.
+Returns a json array with all messages and the corresponding response, mood change and the general mood at the requests point in time.

 > Example request: